-The European Court of Human Rights has so far ruled on some 300 environment-related cases, applying concepts such as the right to life, free speech and family life to a wide range of issues including pollution, man-made or natural disasters and access to environmental information.
+The European Court of Human Rights has already ruled on nearly 300 cases linked to the environment.
+By applying rights such as the right to life, freedom of expression, and respect for family life, the Court has tackled issues including air pollution, natural disasters, and public access to environmental information.
+Visit the ECHR Knowledge- Sharing platform to find out more!

 Back New factsheet on the execution of ECHR judgments concerning environment